 Come Grow with Us & Be Part of Our Story

 Elder Network is growing throughout Southeastern Minnesota.
-We serve individuals impacted by the limiting effects of aging, so they have an optimal quality of life.
+We serve individuals impacted by the limiting effects of aging, so that they have an optimal quality of life.
 We are talking about all those who surround, support, and love older individuals that are experiencing the limiting effects from aging.
 We know that these effects not only impact the individual, but their families, friends and neighbors.
 We want to help everyone have an optimal life as they journey through this aging process.
 If you think this sounds revolutionary, you're right.
 If you think it's a little bit radical, we're OK with that.
-But if you're intrigued by our mission and the possibility of becoming part of it, we invite you to learn more about a career at Elder Network.
+But if you're intrigued by our mission and the possibility of becoming part of it, we invite you to learn more about a career or volunteer opportunity at Elder Network.

 What Employees Say: